 Table of Contents

 Almost every Asian country has its own version of fried rice, and so does Japan.
 It’s a clever way of repurposing leftover rice by frying it with veggies, eggs, or whatever meat/protein in a wok or pan.

-Both terms are commonly used interchangeably and there are a few explanations out there, but I believe the actual differences might have gotten mixed up and blurred.
+We commonly use both terms interchangeably and there are a few explanations out there, but I believe the actual differences might have gotten mixed up and blurred.
 Here are a few observations:

 - Chahan is the Japanese transliteration of the Chinese-style fried rice “chao fan” (炒饭).
-The name reflects the fact that fried rice originated in China and was introduced to Japan in the nineteenth century by Chinese immigrants.
+The name reflects the fact that fried rice originated in China; Chinese immigrants introduced it to Japan in the nineteenth century.

 - Typically served at Japanese-Chinese restaurants in Japan.

-- Eggs are cooked first before the rice is added.
+- Eggs are cooked first before adding the rice.